Ankit-Cherian/Mac-Health-Analyzer/README.md

 # Mac Health Analyzer

 A simple macOS app I built to see what's running on my Mac and manage startup items.
-Has a cyberpunk-inspired UI because why not.

 ## Screenshots